hywel/hywel.github.io/_posts/2016-01-04-Code-Blocks.md

 I have also found another [blog post](http://brendanrocks.com/blogging-with-rmarkdown-knitr-jekyll/) that details some further packages that use the aforementioned packaages as a basis.
 I will investigate and detail findings here...

-Before getting on to that however, I will start with some tests using the markdown that Jekyll will both understand and github pages will compile - this makes us of Liquid tags such as "% highlight r".
+Before getting on to that however, I will start with some tests using the markdown that Jekyll will both understand and github pages will compile - this makes us of Liquid tags such as "% highlight r % endhighlight %".

 Github pages only supports a subset of the liquid tags and doesn't allow use of the plug-in architecture.
 For this reason I had to change my plans to use the very elegant [Tufte Theme](https://github.com/clayh53/tufte-jekyll) developed by [Clay Harmon](https://github.com/clayh53), as this doesn't seem to compile well on github pages - I could compile locally and then push to gituhub, but I was looking for something more flexible and quickly updatable on-the-go!